stackbuilders/tutorials/tutorials/haskell/cloud-haskell/tutorial.md

 You can notice that our server process has two kinds of handlers, namely:

-  *  *apiHandlers* which are in charge of handling the core messages of the application , that is, messages from clients who want to join the chat, and messages which have to be broadcast to all the clients connected to the server.
+  *  *apiHandlers* which are in charge of handling the core messages of the application, that is, messages from clients who want to join the chat, and messages which have to be broadcast to all the clients connected to the server.
   *  *infoHandlers* which are useful for handling messages that clients are not explicitly sending to the server (e.g. when a client disconnects) and that have extra information about the *SendPort* which must be deregistered when a client disconnects.